trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 # Other UI Elements

-This section contains a quick overview of the user interface elements used by Trisul.
+This section contains a quick overview of the user interface elements.
+Besides the already explained user layout and admin layout elements, Trisul provides other essential interactive elements like Buttons, Forms, Search box, Tooltips and more.
+Lets dive in and explore where you can find all these user friendly elements in the Trisul dashboards and modules and how you can interact with them.

 ## Analysis Forms